Hydrogeology

 -

-Thickness of Cenozoic sequence overlying the Great Artesian Basin.
-Data is available as isopachs in Shapefile format.
-This GIS data set was produced for the Great Artesian Basin Water Resource Assessment and used in Figure 3.1 of Ransley TR and Smerdon BD (eds) (2012) Hydrostratigraphy, hydrogeology and system conceptualisation of the Great Artesian Basin.
+Great Artesian Basin borehole porosity and permeability data from petroleum exploration wells within the GAB, quality checked by Jim Kellet (Geoscience Australia).
+Data is available in tabular format as a CSV file (comma delimited) and a Microsoft Excel 2010 file.
+This data set was produced for the Great Artesian Basin Water Resource Assessment and reported in: Section 5.5 'Hydrogeological properties' of Ransley TR and Smerdon BD (eds) (2012) Hydrostratigraphy, hydrogeology and system conceptualisation of the Great Artesian Basin.
 A technical report to the Australian Government from the CSIRO Great Artesian Basin Water Resource Assessment.
 CSIRO Water for a Healthy Country Flagship, Australia.
-This dataset and associated metadata can be obtained from www.ga.gov.au, using catalogue number 76534.
+Section 5.3 'Hydrology' of Smerdon BD and Ransley TR (eds) (2012) Water resource assessment for the Central Eromanga region.
+A report to the Australian Government from the CSIRO Great Artesian Basin Water Resource Assessment.
+CSIRO Water for a Healthy Country Flagship, Australia.
+Section 5.3 'Hydrology' of Smerdon BD and Ransley TR (eds) (2012) Water resource assessment for the Surat region.
+A report to the Australian Government from the CSIRO Great Artesian Basin Water Resource Assessment.
+CSIRO Water for a Healthy Country Flagship, Australia.
+This dataset and associated metadata can be obtained from www.ga.gov.au, using catalogue number 76562.

 -